-We tend to think of A.I.s as faster and better versions of human brains, but if we want technology to progress by leads and bounds, we must make A.I.s that are like nothing else on Earth, says digital visionary Kevin Kelly.
+We tend to think of AI as faster and better versions of human brains, but if we want technology to progress by leads and bounds, we must make AI that is like nothing else on Earth, says digital visionary Kevin Kelly.

 The different ways in which parents are handling their kids’ use of technology is creating three distinct types of tech users — and setting the stage for a clash of cultures, says writer Alexandra Samuel.

 A flat piece of plastic that shapes itself into a shoe?
 An orthodontic device that moves into position to straighten teeth?
 Computational architect Skylar Tibbits is shaking up the material world.